 Year-end planning tip

-Some taxpayers may be able to achieve significant savings with respect to this deduction by deferring income or accelerating deductions at year-end so that they come under the dollar thresholds (or be subject to a smaller phaseout of the deduction) for 2020.
+Some taxpayers may be able to achieve significant savings with respect to this deduction (or be subject to a smaller phaseout of the deduction), by deferring income or accelerating deductions at year-end so that they come under the dollar thresholds for 2022.
 Depending on your business model, you also may be able to increase the deduction by increasing W-2 wages before year-end.
-The rules are quite complex, so contact us with questions and consult with us before taking steps.
+The rules are quite complex, so contact us with questions and consult with us before taking the next steps.